srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/problem-statement.md

-Before we meet Event Handler framework of SR Linux and leverage it to configure oper-group feature, it is crucial to understand the problem at hand.
+Before we meet the Event Handler framework of SR Linux and leverage it to configure oper-group feature, it is crucial to understand the problem at hand.
 As was mentioned in the [introduction](oper-group-intro.md), without oper-group feature traffic loss can occur should any leaf lose all its uplinks.
 Let's lab a couple of scenarios that highlight a problem that oper-group is set to remedy.

 ## Healthy fabric scenario
-Startup configuration that our lab is equipped with gets our fabric to a state where traffic can be exchanged between clients.
+The startup configuration that our lab is equipped with gets our fabric to a state where traffic can be exchanged between clients.
 Users can verify that by running a simple iperf-based traffic test.

 In our lab, `client2` runs iperf3 server, while `client1` acts as a client.
 With the following command we can run a single stream of TCP data with a bitrate of 200 Kbps: